OctopusDeploy/docs/docs/installation/installing-octopus/sql-server-database-requirements.md

 See [here](/docs/administration/octopus-database/changing-the-collation-of-the-octopus-database.md) for information about changing the database collation after the initial Octopus installation.
 :::

-## Database administration and maintenance
+## Database Administration and Maintenance

 For more information about maintaining your Octopus database please read our [database administrators guide](/docs/administration/octopus-database/index.md).